Underground-Railroad/magnificentMammals/zevi.md

 + candles
 + clothing
 + making housewares
-+ cultivating and mobilizing community around stewarding land that is not under white ownership.
++ cultivating and mobilizing community around stewarding land that is not under yt ownership.
 + Global majority safe haven
 + planning a public funeral
 + Organizing a grief circus